Managing jobs in the travel industry – how to switch off

 In the past, I used to return from holiday not feeling I’d had a holiday.
 I’d check emails in my hotel room or on the beach.
 But at Progressive Travel Recruitment there are processes in place that let you truly switch off and have a holiday.
 By diverting phones and emails, the holiday becomes so much more refreshing.
 Now checking emails on holiday for me is a big fat NO – and even if I wanted to I can’t.
 I know that the company supports my holiday as much as they support me at my job.
 The pressure is off.

 The knowledge that my workload is being professionally looked after by a work ‘buddy’ is reassuring.
 This is a supportive team and there’s a lot of trust between us all.
 We have a detailed handover process, so for clients and candidates it’s seamless.
 The buddy system is vice versa so when they’re away you would look after their work too, so it’s in their interest to look after someone’s desk properly.
 It avoids a deluge of emails when you return, too.
 After a quick call on your return you’re quickly up to speed and making calls to candidates and clients to follow up on jobs and interviews.

 The way I’ve changed to make sure that holidays really are about time to refresh and recharge, is to take more active trips.
 Instead of just lounging by a beach, I now like to do more.
-I have an American road-trip lined up, and have just been skiing (the picture here is of me and my family this March).
-The fresh mountain air, the exercise, and the après are all things that allow me to recharge, relax and spend time with the family.
 Other than the odd photo on social media this is a true down time for me.
 I think the rise in wellness holidays is down to this, too.
 People want to totally switch off and actively look after themselves on holiday, to let both mind and body destress.